Generative Adversarial Network for Future Hand Segmentation from Egocentric Video: Conclusion

-This is the supplementary material for our paper ``Generative Adversarial Network for Future Hand Segmentation from Egocentric Video''.
-The contents are organized as follows. \begin{itemize} \item \hyperref[sec:s1]{A} Network Architecture. \item \hyperref[sec:s2]{B} Results Using Semantic Masks as Inputs
+This is the supplementary material for our ECCV 2022 paper, titled ``Generative Adversarial Network for Future Hand Segmentation from Egocentric Video''.
+The contents are organized as follows. \begin{itemize} \item \hyperref[sec:s1]{1} Network Architecture. \item \hyperref[sec:s2]{2} Results Using Semantic Masks as Inputs